 Total cost of ingredients = $2.84

-1. Place the beeswax, coconut oil, almond oil, and cocoa butter in a small, heat safe metal or glass container.
+- Place the beeswax, coconut oil, almond oil, and cocoa butter in a small, heat-safe metal or glass container.
 I like to use a small Mason jar.

-3. Remove pan of water from the heat and take the container out of the pan.
-Immediately stir in the honey, cocoa powder, vitamin e oil and almond extract.
-Make sure all ingredients are full incorporated and smooth.
+- Remove pan of water from the heat and take the container out of the pan.
+Immediately stir in the honey, cocoa powder, vitamin e oil, and almond extract.
+Make sure all ingredients are fully incorporated and smooth.
 You can place the container back in the hot water if you need to melt it again to get all ingredients fully blended.

-4. Carefully pour the mixture into clean lip balm pots, tubes or tins and allow to cool completely.
-(A slight depression will form in the center as the balm cools, you can reserve some of the balm to fill the center if you want it to be even.
-Simply leave a teaspoon or two of balm in the glass jar and reheat it to add to the tubes or pot.)
+- Carefully pour the mixture into clean lip balm pots, tubes, or tins and allow it to cool completely.
+(A slight depression will form in the center as the balm cools, you can reserve some of the melted balm to fill the center if you want the surface to be even.
+Leave a teaspoon or two of balm in the glass jar and reheat it to add to the tubes or pot.)

 5. Download and print a free printable label, if desired.